 Ian Buck, vice president of accelerated computing at Nvidia, did not divulge any future plans that the chip maker might have on the tenth anniversary of the launching of the CUDA GPU offloading paradigm that he helped create.
 But he did tell The Next Platform that on an initial run using 36 DGX-1 nodes, the system could deliver peak performance of 1 petaflops on the High Performance Linpack (HPL) parallel Fortran benchmark test that is used to gauge the relative performance of machine on the Top 500 list.
 That worked out to 10 gigaflops per watt.
 On the full 124 node Saturn 5 system, which had the CPU side of the complex upgraded to 20-core “Broadwell” Xeon E5-2698 v4 processors that run at 2.2 GHz, the machine had a peak performance of 4.9 petaflops and delivered 3.31 petaflops of sustained performance.
 That means 67.5 percent of the flops available in the system ended up being used for actual Linpack work.
 This is not a great efficiency, but it is not out of the ordinary for a new architecture that still needs some tuning and it no doubt could be a lot better if Intel supported NVLink ports on its Xeon processors.
 (Some of the four NVLink ports would be consumed by the CPU connections, and that would mean the DGX-1 would have fewer cross-linked GPUs sharing a virtual memory space.
 And that would impact performance, too.)

-Nvidia did not provide a price for the Saturn V cluster, but we reckon that if you add in the EDR InfiniBand networks for the dozen and a half racks it takes to hold the Saturn V system and take out the value of the AI software stack that is not useful for running Linpack, and use internal storage on the nodes instead of an external parallel file system like Lustre or Spectrum Scale (GPFS), then this machine would cost somewhere on the order of $1.3 million, or about $3,390 per teraflops delivered on the Linpack test.
+Nvidia did not provide a price for the Saturn V cluster, but we reckon that if you add in the EDR InfiniBand networks for the dozen and a half racks it takes to hold the Saturn V system and take out the value of the AI software stack that is not useful for running Linpack, and use internal storage on the nodes instead of an external parallel file system like Lustre or Spectrum Scale (GPFS), then this machine would cost somewhere on the order of $14.7 million after discounts, or about $3,000 per teraflops peak.
 The Saturn V machine consumed only 350 kilowatts in total, yielding a 9.46 gigaflops per watt rating, which will make it the most power efficient system in the world as ranked on the Green 500 list, more than seven times as energy efficient as other systems on the list, according to Buck.

 The Saturn V cluster, which is ranked number 28 on the Top 500 list, is not a publicity stunt, either, in case you are wondering.